-About me: I a British art historian.
+About me: I am a British art historian.
 I have lived extensively in France and the US and I have degrees from British, French and American universities.
 I would say that these transnational journeys have shaped my intellectual outlook.
-I work on European art in the Early Modern era and I write about the image as a powerful tool for indoctrination, affirming and undermining social and political identities and as a vector of national and cultural myths.
-My particular area of specialisation is visual culture in Britain c.1660-1830.
-Current research relates to a book and a book chapter on visual satire and national identity.
-The sort of images that I am currently writing about here look like this:
+I work on European art in the Early Modern era.
+I write about the image as a powerful tool for indoctrination and as a vector of national and cultural myths.
+My area of specialisation is art in Britain c.1660-1830.
+Current research relates to a book called ‘Hogarth’s French’.
+It examines the relationship between visual satire and national identity.
+The sort of images that I am writing about look like this:

 I teach Art History at the New College of Humanities in London and I am continuing to lecture on Early Modern Art at the Courtauld Institute of Art (University of London).
 In the autumn of 2020 I am joining the Institute of Continuing Education (ICE) at the University of Cambridge as a Tutor in Art History (see https://www.ice.cam.ac.uk/about-us/staff-profiles/tutor/dr-kate-grandjouan).
 You can find a more detailed account of my professional activities on this website.
 I am also on linked in and Academia.edu .

 19th-20th June: I will be speaking about eighteenth-century British print culture at an international conference called ‘Prints in their Place: New research on printed images in their places of production, sale and use’.
 The conference has been organised by scholars at the University of Harvard (USA) and at the Courtauld Institute of Art in London.
 The call for papers can be read here: https://earlymod.fas.harvard.edu/node/1472257

 This conference will now be taking place online